Here are a few books from my collection....

 So far, so easy.

 Now stick this on the inside of the clear polyester book wrapper.
-Getting it in the right place takes a bit of care, but it isn't difficult, if you're good at that sort of thing.
+Getting it in the right place takes a bit of care, but it isn't difficult after a little practice.

 That's my system!